Autism Spectrum Disorders

 Most infants and young children need and want contact with others to thrive and grow.
 They smile, cuddle, laugh, and respond eagerly to games like "peek-a-boo" or hide-and-seek.
-Occasionally, however, a child does not interact in this expected manner.
+Occasionally, however, a child does not interact in this expected way.
 Instead, the child seems to exist in his or her own world, a place characterized by needing to repeat routines constantly, odd and peculiar behaviors, problems in communication (both giving and receiving), and a lack of social awareness or interest in other human beings.
 These are characteristics of a developmental disorder called autism.

 Autism can be identified by the time a child is 30 months old.
 It is often discovered when parents become concerned that their child may be deaf, is not yet talking, talks in an unusual way, stopped talking, resists cuddling, and avoids interaction with others.

 Some of the early signs and symptoms which suggest a young child may need further evaluation for autism include: